NHLBI’s COPD Learn More Breathe Better® Program

 COPD (chronic obstructive pulmonary disease) is a serious lung disease that over time makes it hard to breathe.
 You may also have heard COPD called by other names, like emphysema or chronic bronchitis.

 In people who have COPD, the airways are partially blocked, which makes it hard for the air to get in and out.
 COPD develops slowly and worsens over time.

 Why COPD?
 Why Now?

-- COPD is the #3 cause of death in America, claiming one life every 4 minutes.
+- COPD is a leading cause of death in America, claiming one life every 4 minutes.

 - Diagnosis involves a simple breathing test right in the doctor or health care provider’s office.

 - Treatments can help patients live longer and more active lives.

 - Media Availability: Scientists Show Link Between Persistent Childhood Asthma and COPD